Eternal Life and Everlasting Punishment:

 Understanding Personal Destinies

 All personal destinies depend on relationship to God's life.
-This brings us to a profound reflection:

 Could the existence of the lost in the eternal state be, in a way, parallel to our unconscious existence in God's eternal foreknowledge before creation?